ohtuprojekti-eficode/Amandus/tokenservice/README.md

 ## Request formats

-All requests require a body with following json data:
+All requests require a body with corresponding json data:

 ```
 POST /api/tokens/{user_id}                   // Post new access token for user {user_id}